 Bloom Time: June to August

-Geum quellyon is a perennial flowering plant up to 2 feet (60 cm) tall, with imparipinnate leaves.
-It produces cymes of salmon-red five-stellate flowers from June to August.
+Geum quellyon is a perennial flowering plant with imparipinnate leaves.
+It grows up to 2 feet (60 cm) tall, producing cymes of salmon-red, five-stellate flowers from June to August.

 How to Grow and Care